Certified Nursing Assistant Career and Degree Guide

 Medication Aide Certification

 Another option is to get certified as a medical assistant (CMA) through a CNA-to-CMA bridge program.
-The pay is slightly higher and most medical assistants work in physicians’ offices, where the hours are more regular.
+The pay for nursing assistants is slightly higher and most medical assistants work in physicians’ offices, where the hours are more regular.